laraluke/statamic-api-select/README.md

 You can purchase one at https://statamic.com/marketplace/addons/api-select

-You may use Position without a license while Statamic is in [Trial mode](https://docs.statamic.com/knowledge-base/trial-mode).
+You may use API Select without a license while Statamic is in [Trial mode](https://docs.statamic.com/knowledge-base/trial-mode).

 ## Installation